ned14/outcome/doc/src/content/alternatives/_index.md

 These are listed in order of approximate availability to the C++ ecosystem i.e. in order of appearance.

 {{% children description="true" depth="2" %}}

+My thanks to Emil Dotchevski for reviewing this summary and providing notes.